 To protect your website and to keep it humming along smoothly, keep your WordPress core files up to date.

 Don’t panic at this suggestion.
 There are plenty of easy-to-use plugins to assist in this task.
 Yoast even has a small, but functional plugin that is purely designed for optimization.
 Install the plugin, click the button, and you’re good to go.

 The plugin will quickly remove overhead while optimizing the database tables and reducing excess and useless space.

 The bigger your content images, the slower your website will load.
 Whether you’re uploading an image to a slider or adding it to a blog post, upload the size you need and not the largest size available.

 Users just need to use some basic common sense when uploading images.
 I say common sense because once I explain this to someone, the users always express complete annoyance that they didn’t think of it sooner.

 If you need an image that is 300px x 300px in size, don’t upload one that is 2,600px x 2,600px in size.
-And if by chance you did upload an overly large image, try not to use the percentage based image reducers in WordPress to shrink it down.
-This leaves the 2,600px image still in use and only displays it at the smaller size.
+And if by chance you did upload an overly large image, try not to use the percentage-based image reducers in WordPress to shrink it down.
+This leaves the 2,600px image still in use and only displays it at a smaller size.

 If you want to get fancy, you can also use tools like smush.it to keep images light.